What is phishing?

 To help establish your application's reputation, consider doing the following:

-• Digitally sign your programs with an Authenticode signature
+- Digitally sign your programs with an Authenticode signature

 Reputation is generated and assigned to digital certificates as well as specific files.
 Digital certificates allow data to be aggregated and assigned to a single certificate rather than many individual programs.
-Only Authenticode Certificates issued by a Certificate Authority (CA) that is a member of the Windows Root Certificate Program can establish reputation.
+Only Authenticode Certificates issued by a Certificate Authority (CA) that is a member of the Windows Root Certificate Program can establish reputation. - Apply for a Windows Logo

 To learn more visit the Windows Logo Program page on MSDN.